tausvels/usefullFunctions/README.md

 15. spiralOrder - Outputs an array spirally from the given input of n * m matrix.

+16. mostCommonWord - Outputs the most common word in a string.
+Filters words/characters in BANNED variable. banned = ['hit'].
 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index